Ferryden Park Primary School

-Ferryden Park Primary School was a primary school established in 1953 in the Adelaide suburb of Ferryden Park, South Australia.
-The school was located in the Parks Ward of the City of Port Adelaide Enfield council area.
+Ferryden Park Primary School was a primary school in Ferryden Park (South Australia, Australia) that was closed in 2010.
+The school was encompassed by the Parks Ward of the City of Port Adelaide Enfield council area.

 Nomenclature

-The school derived its name from the suburb in which it is located, and in turn the suburb's name (founded in 1924) is derived from the seaport of 'Ferryden' in Forfarshire (Scotland) where the Ferryden Park suburb's founder, William Duthie dairyman of Tam O'Shanter Belt, emigrated from in 1850.
+The school derived its name from the suburb in which it is located, and in turn the suburb's name (founded in 1924) is derived from the seaport of Ferryden in Forfarshire (Scotland) where the Ferryden Park suburb's founder, William Duthie dairyman of Tam O'Shanter Belt, emigrated from in 1850.

+Opening

+The school was built and opened in 1953.

 Administration

 Lee Sansom became the school's last principal (2006–2011), upon the departure of Janet Shilling in 2005.
 Prior principals have included Graeme Hambley.

 Students

-In 1959, the student enrolment at the school peaked at 639 students, due in part to the post-war boom of the 1950s.

-In February 2005, the school enrolment was 159 students, with 24 students at the CPC.
-In February 2006, the school enrolment was 153 students, with 34 students at the CPC.
+The school's student enrolment peaked in 1959, with an enrolment of 639 students, due in part to the post-war boom of the 1950s.
+In February 2006, four years before its closure, the school had an enrolment of 153, with 34 in CPC, and were predicted to have a total of 180 (1–7) and 40 in CPC.
+The trend in student enrolments (August figures) before the school's closure was: